Introduction Link to heading

 }

-An alternative to the alternative Link to heading
+Is the pattern really needed?
+Link to heading

 type NumberRecord = { kind: "n", v: number };